Daesere/WordScale/README.md

 ```

 After installation, restart your computer and set up your Ubuntu username and password.

-#### 2. Install VS Code

-**On Windows:**
-- Download and install VS Code from https://code.visualstudio.com/
-- Install the "WSL" extension in VS Code
-- Open your WSL workspace: `Ctrl+Shift+P` → "WSL: Open Folder in WSL"

 #### 3. Install Ruby Development Dependencies